 It might be said that engagement should underpin everything you offer on your website.
 After all, if there is no engagement, there are no customers!
 Whatever the product or service you are providing, engaging your website visitors can be critical to getting the most out of your online activities.

-But how should you engage with your website visitors?
+But how should you engage your website visitors?
 That all depends on how far along the buyer’s journey they are.
 We can split website visitors on this journey into three main stages: awareness, consideration, and decision.
 Let's look closer at the awareness stage.

 Shout from the rooftops